 An acoustic neuroma is a tumor that grows on the nerve leading from the brainstem to the ear.
-This nerve play a role in hearing and maintaining your balance.
-Acoustic neuromas grow relatively slowly.
-It is a benign tumor which mean it is not cancer.
+This nerve plays a role in hearing and in maintaining your balance.
+An acoustic neuroma grows relatively slowly.
+It is a benign tumor which means it is not cancerous.
 However, this condition can still cause serious problems.

 Factors that may increase your chance of an acoustic neuroma include:

 The first symptoms of an acoustic neuroma include:

 As the neuroma gradually grows larger, symptoms may include:

 If headaches or mental confusion occurs, the tumor may be life threatening.
 Call your doctor right away.